norton120/pirate_baby/content/posts/replatforming.md

 I was privy to one replatform that was not about performance, or profitability, or any technical drive for improvement, but about human interest.
 The organization had been through several years of M&A that resulted in a mishmash of applications, managed by five disperate technical teams across the globe.
 The CTO and owner wanted to bring the disjoined company and teams together, and he did so with a massive replatforming effort that spanned nearly two years.
 The end result was a singular application that was "owned" by everyone in the organization, but also a new culture that was far more cohesive.
 In this case, the cost of the replatform was also the price of healthy cultural growth.

 ## So, Did We Replatform?
 Reflection amongst myself and the client team helped us come to what I now am confident was the right decision.
-Our "production replatform" became an iterative release of production features, leveraging a new framework in places
+Our "production replatform" became an iterative release of production features and coupled refactorings.
+This did mean a ne
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0NjQ5NzIxNSwxOTk0NTcwNjA1LDg1OD
+eyJoaXN0b3J5IjpbLTUwNDIwMzg0MywxOTk0NTcwNjA1LDg1OD
 A1OTAwNyw4OTM4MjMyMiwxMTgyNjU3NTU3LC0yMjc2ODEwNDAs
 LTE1MzIyMzI5MDIsLTE2NjQ3MjY3ODQsLTM3MDc4MDEwNywtMT
 YwNDEzMDA5Nyw3MDg5NDE5NDhdfQ==